Skip to content

 Technology

-An application that runs on a decentralized network, typically a blockchain, rather than a centralized server.
+An application that runs on a blockchain or decentralized network rather than a centralized server.

 DeFi (Decentralized Finance)

-Financial services built on blockchain technology that operate without traditional intermediaries like banks.
-DeFi includes lending, borrowing, trading, and yield farming.
+Financial services built on blockchains that operate without traditional intermediaries like banks.

 Ethereum